Real-World Networks are Low-Dimensional: Theoretical and Practical Assessment: Introduction

 Given a graph $G = (V, E)$, its \emph{local clustering coefficient} of a vertex $v$ is

 The (global) \emph{clustering coefficient} of $G$ is the average of the local coefficient of each of $G$'s vertices, that is,

 For GIRGs it was shown by \citet{Keusch_2018} that, when the vertices of the generated graph are drawn on a torus of constant dimensionality, the generated graph has a constant clustering coefficient.
 On the other hand, on Chung--Lu graphs it was shown that the clustering coefficient goes to $0$ as $n$, the number of vertices of the graph, grows \citep{Hofstad_Janssen_van_Leeuwaarden_Stegehuis_2017}.
 Our first result, which we discuss in the next section, extends the results on the clustering coefficient of GIRGs by giving an upper bound that explicitly depends on the dimension of the underlying space.
+This shows that constant dimensionality is in fact needed to obtain a constant clustering coefficient.
 We refine our result for the case of $L_\infty$-norm in \Cref{sec:clusteringLinftyIntro} and afterwards introduce a statistical test for learning the dimension of a network based on these results (\Cref{sec:LearningDimensionIntro}).